ayesharustgi-delphix/mongo-plugin/docs/docs/Upgrades/UpgradeDsource.md

 - Step 7: Enable dSource [ Manage Datasets → Select dSource → enable ]
 - Step 8: Take a new snapshot to validate that snapsync works as expected.

+**Note**: You may need to resync dSource depending on mongo version compatability.